tylernygrendc/tylernygrendc/README.md

 # Bio

 I'm a chiropractor using code to improve medical documentation at a national scale.
-I believe systems that support physicians are the key to eliminating medical errors and malpractice, and for improving treatment outcomes.
+I believe systems that support physicians are the key to improving outcomes and eliminating medical errors.
 Building on an early [background in robotics](https://van-wert-robotics-club.webnode.page/teams/), I'm using core web technologies to create and extend health record and practice management systems.

 # Public Projects